couchbaselabs/docs-ng/content/couchbase-manual-2.0/troubleshooting.markdown

       need to make changes to the ip file located on the node at Couchbase\Server\var\lib\couchbase\ip as well as complete some additional steps on your node which will apply whether you are using Windows on the cloud or not.
-      For more information about upgrading from 1.8.x to 2.0, see [Upgrading from Couchbase Server 1.8.x to Couchbase Server
+      For more information about upgrading from 1.8.x to 2.0, see [Upgrades Notes 1.8.1 to 2.0
-      2.0.x](couchbase-manual-ready.html#couchbase-getting-started-upgrade-1-8-2-0).
+      +](couchbase-manual-ready.html#couchbase-getting-started-upgrade-1-8-2-0).

       *Issues* : [MB-7289](http://www.couchbase.com/issues/browse/MB-7289)